 transfer day means the day on which the certificate of transfer relating to the transfer of the BWA business to CBA comes into force under the Financial Sector (Business Transfer and Group Restructure) Act 1999 (Commonwealth) Part 3 Division 3.

-[Section 42A inserted by No. 14 of 2012 s.
+[Section 42A inserted: No. 14 of 2012 s.
 7.]

 42B.
-Transfer of BWA business to CBA
+Transfer of BWA business to CBA not prevented

 Nothing in this Act prevents the transfer of the BWA business to CBA under the Financial Sector (Business Transfer and Group Restructure) Act 1999 (Commonwealth).

-[Section 42B inserted by No. 14 of 2012 s.
+[Section 42B inserted: No. 14 of 2012 s.
 7.]

 42C.
-More than one owner of Bankwest business
+Liability of owners of Bankwest business if 2 or more owners

 If, at a particular time, the Bankwest business is owned by 2 or more persons, the obligations imposed by this Part on the Bankwest owner are imposed on each of those persons jointly and severally and are enforceable accordingly.

-[Section 42C inserted by No. 14 of 2012 s.
+[Section 42C inserted: No. 14 of 2012 s.
 7.]

 Division 2 — Long term obligations

-[Heading inserted by No. 14 of 2012 s.
+[Heading inserted: No. 14 of 2012 s.
 7.]

 42D.
-Banking business to be carried on using Bankwest name
+CBA to carry on banking business using Bankwest name

 (1) CBA must, on and after the transfer day, carry on in Western Australia a banking business using the Bankwest name.